The History of Maggs Bros.

 cntHC44_01

 This is the firm’s first freehold premises, a spacious and airy building, listed Grade one (the top grade, of which there some 9,500 in England), in one of London’s nicest and most original and complete Georgian squares.
 In the heart of Bloomsbury and close to the British Museum, Bedford Square has a profoundly bookish history: past businesses and individual residents include the publishers Jonathan Cape and Leonard Smithers (publisher of Oscar Wilde and Aubrey Beardsley), the rackety and charismatic rare book expert and entrepreneur A.J.A.
 Symons, the great collector of Spanish books and pornography H.S.
-Ashbee, society hostess and patron of literature Lady Ottoline Morrell, author Anthony Hope Hawkins, of The Prisoner of Zenda fame, the great Shakespearian actor Johnston Forbes-Robertson, while residents today include the Architectural Association School of Architecture in London, Yale University Press, the Paul Mellon Centre for Studies in British Art, and Bloomsbury Publishing.
-The building was built as a private house in 1776, and later played an important role in the evolution of the modern world as the first home of Bedford College, Britain’s first higher education institution for women in the UK.
-It was later the home of the influential but rather absurd watercolour connoisseur, dealer and forger James Orrock, 1829-1913.
-Today, Ed’s son Ben, a sxith-generation member of the family in the firm, is the resident expert on fine printing and modern binding.
+Ashbee, society hostess and patron of literature Lady Ottoline Morrell, author Anthony Hope Hawkins, of The Prisoner of Zenda fame, and the great Shakespearian actor Johnston Forbes-Robertson.
+Residents today include the Architectural Association School of Architecture in London, Yale University Press, the Paul Mellon Centre for Studies in British Art, and Bloomsbury Publishing.

 Looking forward